 Ninja Forms is easily one of my favorite WordPress plugins.
-It's one of the most design agnostic form building plugins I've come across and saves me time on every project.
-Every now and then a designer asks for some UI that isn't easily accommodated by most form markup.
-If you have ever tried to style a <input type="submit" value="Submit" /> you know what I'm talking about.
-A couple projects back I needed to animate a submit button with a fancy hover effect and an icon font.
-I had already styled some anchor markup with the same effect (Codepen below) and was hoping to apply it to the sites forms with relative ease.
+It’s one of the most design agnostic form building plugins I’ve come across and has saved me time on every project.
+Every now and then a designer asks for some UI that isn’t easily accommodated by most form markup.
+I needed to animate a submit button with a fancy hover effect and an icon font.
+I had already styled some anchor markup with the same effect (Codepen below) and was hoping to apply it to the site’s forms with relative ease.

 If you are using a Child Theme, create the same folder structure, but will also need to add the following code in your functions.php file for Ninja Forms to recognize the template directory.
 More information here.